-Women’s Muay Thai in the United States has always been a bit scarce in terms of recognition.
+Women’s Muay Thai in the United States has always been scarce in terms of recognition.

 A unique few stand out and really gain notoriety.
 Most recently it has been Miriam Nakamoto and Tiffany Van Soest.
 Looking to join that elite group of women is Natalie “Kill Face” Pagliughi (Morgan).